ecwheele/CRaftID/README.md

 # Install Instructions:

 For targeted_sequencing_analysis and image_processing, refer to the environment YAML file included in this repository.
-Or create an environment with minimal requirements:
+Or create an environment with minimal requirements (Takes a few minutes to install):
 ```bash
 conda create -n CRaftID_paper_py3 -c conda-forge \
   python=3.6.8 biopython opencv=3.4.1 ipykernel tqdm